If we are to be true to our selves and our understanding -- how do we deal with this strange and beautiful

 Poetic renderings of God, as beautiful as they are, cannot justify the suffering of one innocent child here where we

 live in the shadow of the valley of death.

 Job’s response -- humbling himself before such divine boasting-- was

 a cop-out, pure and simple.
 [Click on the link below to read more about Job’s inadequate response in teh face

-and Religious Significance
+and Religious Significance (Chapter 4)